How Often Do Crawlers Need to Rotate IPs and Why

 The proxy service provider determines which styles are available, offering configuration options to let you choose between them.

-Rotating proxies are widely used to carry out tasks like web crawling and data scrapping to maintain the anonymity of their users.
+Rotating proxies are widely used to carry out tasks like web crawling and data scraping to maintain the anonymity of their users.
 This process helps prevent getting blocked online and increases the chances of going undetected while gathering large amounts of data.

 Proxy IP Types